Threads and Callstacks Pane

 The "current" stack frame is highlighted by the selection in the tree and – more importantly – by a red (instead of black) icon.
-This is the stack frame that debugger interactions work ok, for example when you evaluate he contents of variables in the.
+This is the stack frame that debugger interactions work on, for example when you evaluate the contents of variables in the Debug Inspector.

 You can select a different frame just by clicking it, or by using Up/Down Navigation (^⌥Up/Down in Fire, Alt+Up/Down in Water).
-As you select a different frame, you will see the rest of the UI adapt – in the code will jumo to the proper location for the newly selected frame (assuming it has source code associated with it), and the orange Execution Point highlight will change.
-Also, inline debug evaluation shown in the editor, and the contents of the will change as well.
+As you select a different frame, you will see the rest of the UI adapt – the code editor will jump to the proper location for the newly selected frame (assuming it has source code associated with it), and the orange Execution Point highlight will change.
+Also, inline debug evaluation is shown in the editor, and the contents of the Debug Inspector will change as well.

 Program.B" was selected.
 Note how it now has the red icon, and how the execution point highlight on line 21 is now deep orange.
 Also, the inline evaluation for